-Just How Many Wheel Spacers Can You Fit On A Nissan 240SX?
+How Many Wheel Spacers Can You Fit On A Nissan 240SX?

-An ambitious group of drifters from the Pacific Northwest aim to find out,
+An ambitious group of drifters from the Pacific Northwest aim to find out.

 There are a few different schools of thought when it comes to wheel spacers.
 When used properly, they're a great tool to perfect wheel fitment and create clearance.
 They can be especially useful when fitting widebody kits from companies like Rocket Bunny or Liberty Walk.